limmlingg/BusTimeBot/README.md

 ## Running the tests

-*Automated testing development in progress*
+*Automated JUnit 4 testing development in progress*

 Functions to check